 Don’t go over the speed limit within inhabited areas

-Don’t worry about cultural differences, the Berbere culture is all about freedom
+Don’t worry about cultural differences, the Berber are all about freedom

-Don’t worry about safety in Berbere land, everyone is nice and welcoming
+Don’t worry about safety in the interior, everyone is nice and welcoming

 Hi.
 I am a Portuguese photographer, cinematographer, and creative director, born in Madeira Island.
 On this website, there are photos from personal, documentary, editorial and commissioned work, captioned by not so random thoughts on science, philosophy, and other stuff.
 All my life I have found comfort in minimalism.